Kiks-Note/KiksNote/README.md

 The lesser the scope, the shorter the name can be.
 The greater the scope, the more explicit the name should be.

+### Database

+Everything is snake_case.
+Collection names are plural.
+Ask for more details before adding/changing anything.